aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 ### Update the default security group rules

-> This allows the Zilla proxies to communicate with your MSK cluster.
+> This allows the <ZillaPlus/> proxies to communicate with your MSK cluster.

 Navigate to the VPC Management Console [Security Groups](https://console.aws.amazon.com/vpc/home#securityGroups:) table.